Internal Tools Development

 • Smart defaults The system pre-fills fields based on context.
 A new order for an existing client pre-fills their address, payment terms, and preferred delivery method.
 The user corrects exceptions rather than entering everything from scratch.

 The fundamental test: a good internal tool should be faster than the process it replaced.
-If the old process was a phone call and a scribbled note, the new tool must be faster than a phone call and a scribbled note.
-If it is not, people will revert.
-Understanding this principle is central to designing low-friction interfaces that teams actually adopt.
+If the old way was a phone call and a scribbled note, the new tool has to beat that, all the way through.
+If it doesn't, people revert within a week.
+Understanding this is central to designing low-friction interfaces that teams actually adopt.

 When to build internal tools